 If you have no experience running a business or in a particular industry, buying into a franchise can increase your odds of success.
 When you buy into a franchise, you’re mostly learning how to run the business.
 If you follow the franchise formula in a well-populated area, you’re likely to succeed.

-The challenge with buying a franchise or an existing business is cost.
+However, the challenge with buying a franchise or an existing business is cost.
 The high cost is one of the main reasons most new entrepreneurs start their business from scratch.
-However, keep in mind that there are dozens of franchises that cost under $25,000.
+However, keep in mind that there are dozens of franchises under $25,000 that you can explore.

 Related: